The 2021 IEC season is open as of March 1 for many countries. New COVID-19 measures have been introduced. Full details in our Working Holiday Newshub.

 If you plan on moving to Canada through the International Experience Canada (IEC) program, which includes the popular Working Holiday category, you may be wondering when you should get the ball rolling — especially if you don’t plan on moving within the next few months.

-First, it’s important to know the age limit for your country of citizenship:
+Now, in order to determine the best timing for your process, first it’s important to know the age limit for your country of citizenship:

 - 18-35: Australia, Chile, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, New Zealand, Norway, Poland, Portugal, San Marino, Slovakia, Slovenia, Spain, Switzerland, Taiwan